 After better grip and abrasion protection, warmth is perhaps the next important thing in mountain biking gloves.
 You will find a wide range of insulation levels in these gloves to suit different needs.

-For those who want to bike in winter, opt for a pair of gloves that have a decent amount of insulation.
+For those who want to bike in winter, opt for a gloves that have a decent amount of insulation.
 However, they should not be too thick to prevent them from lower your dexterity with the bike.

 If the gloves are too thick, you have a hard time braking or shifting.